IsaacTowers/pretty-easi/docs/README.md

 The remaining parameters relate to selection of the optimal penalty $\lambda$ in each method's [lasso](https://en.wikipedia.org/wiki/Lasso_(statistics)) like optimization problem.
 The network inference algorithms search for the optimal $\lambda$ penalty where the complete graph and an empty graph are at the extremes of the search range.
 Essentially the process is finding a balance between network sparsity and least-squares fit.

 The range of λ values tested is between ```--p-lambda-min-ratio```× λmax and λmax, where λmax is the theoretical upper bound on λ.
-This upper bound is  max|S|, the maximum absolute value in the data correlation matrix.
+This upper bound is  max(abs(S)), the maximum absolute value in the data correlation matrix.

 The lambda range is sampled logarithmically ```--p-nlambda``` times.